Louisiana Books: The Best Books Set in the Bayou State

 Book Summary

 Mirielle West lives a glamorous life in LA as the wife of a silent film star.
-When a doctor sees a small spot on her hand, she’s whisked across the country to what feels like a different world.
+When a doctor sees a small spot on her hand, she’s quickly whisked across the country to what feels like a different world.
 She hopes to have only a brief visit to the Louisiana Leper Home, but when she arrives, there is barbed wire, a curfew, and little chance of ever returning to her everyday life.

 As Mirielle is assigned work inside the home, she must come to terms with both the illness and its perception in the outside world.